NixOS/nix-pills/pills/08-generic-builders.md

       src = ./hello-2.12.1.tar.gz;
     }

 Finally!
 We got a very simple description of a package!
-Below are a couple of remarks that you may find useful as you\'re continuing to understand the nix language:
+Below are a couple of remarks that you may find useful as you're continuing to understand the nix language:

 -   We assigned to pkgs the import that we did in the previous expressions in the \"with\".
-Don\'t be afraid, it\'s that straightforward.
+Don't be afraid, it's that straightforward.

 -   The mkDerivation variable is a nice example of partial application, look at it as (`import ./autotools.nix`) `pkgs`.
 First we import the expression, then we apply the `pkgs` parameter.
 That will give us a function that accepts the attribute set `attrs`.

 -   We create the derivation specifying only name and src.
 If the project eventually needed other dependencies to be in PATH, then we would simply add those to buildInputs (not specified in hello.nix because empty).

-Note we didn\'t use any other library.
+Note we didn't use any other library.
 Special C flags may be needed to find include files of other libraries at compile time, and ld flags at link time.

 ## Conclusion